-Isaac Brown enters his third season as an assistant coach for the Louisiana Tech Bulldogs after being added by head coach Michael White to the coaching staff in 2011.
+Isaac Brown enters his fourth season as an assistant coach for the Louisiana Tech Bulldogs after being added by head coach Michael White to the coaching staff in 2011.

-Brown's responsibility for the Bulldogs mainly involves coaching the wings and guards which has consisted almost entirely of underclassmen.
+Brown's on-court responsibilities for the Bulldogs mainly involve coaching the wings and guards which has included four all-conference players during his coaching stint.

 The year featured a program record 18-game winning streak, the school's first AP Top 25 ranking in 28 years and a berth into the National Invitation Tournament (NIT) where the `Dogs advanced to the second round.